cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 ## More Known Plaintext

 Of course, the challenge description said there was no need to bruteforce, and making 65000 connections to the server could be counted as that.
-Soon after the CTF ended we discovered that the intended solution was to cause the SOCKS server to send a different type of "Server Message 2" which is a different length and would give us more known plaintext to play with.
+Soon after the CTF ended we discovered that the intended solution was to cause the SOCKS server to send a different type of "Server Message 2" which would contain more known plaintext for us to play with.

 For instance, trying to connect to 123.123.123.123:80, the plaintext exchange s: